 At the Town of Milton, the safety and well-being of staff, residents and visitors is always our priority.
 We recognize that we are here to assist you, your families and our emergency service responders.
 We are actively monitoring the COVID-19 Coronavirus situation and taking steps to help keep our staff and residents safe.

-We are closely monitoring and encourage all residents to follow updates and guidance from the Centers for Disease Control & Prevention (CDC) and the World Health Organization (WHO) regarding COVID-19.
+We are closely monitoring and encourage all residents to follow updates and guidance from the Vermont Department of Health, Centers for Disease Control & Prevention (CDC) and the World Health Organization (WHO) regarding COVID-19.
 We will continue to seek guidance from these agencies, public health officials and government agencies on an ongoing basis.

 We are encouraging all residents to call or email if you need assistance from the Town.
 We are here to serve but in this unprecedented time, we want to protect the health and safety of our staff and residents.
 As always, thank you for your patience and continued trust as we manage through this time together.